D1935827V/p2triviaweb/README.md

 ## Latest Changes

+### As of Week 10
+> In Week 10, the last week of our project, we figured out port forwarding to provide a runtime link of our website and integrated our project into the Night At the Museum collabortaive website.
+We also made final additions to our project, including the game images (made by Crystal) and making sure everything in our website worked and looked great.
+The aracade theme was a bit of a challenge but ended up really pulling our website together.

 ### As of Week 9
 > This week we have switched responsibilities - so everyone who worked on front-end is working on the back-end and vice versa - and set new goals.
 On Monday, we made our main page more aesthetically pleasing by adding photos and setting a proper theme.
 Following the lecture on embedding on Tuesday, we added in all of our portfolio repl.its as embeds into the .html files.
 This way, when you click on a link, it takes you straight to the running code!
 However, Repl.It is down right now but our direct links can still be seen.
 There are two new games added: Rock, Paper Scissors, and Mad Libs.
 Our About Us page also now includes pictures, included in the for loop, and there is a new page that includes all of our games and also utilizes a for loop in Jinja.
 Several comments have been made here and there, with more to come.